The mission of The Seattle Garden Club is to

-- Fragrance Garden at University of Washington Botanic Gardens
+Fragrance Garden at University of Washington Botanic Gardens

 Completed Grant Request forms must be received by December 15th for the 2018 funding round.
 Please Note: this is the updated deadline!

-For more information and to request appropriate forms, please click here to contact the Community Projects Chair.
+For more information or questions, please click here to contact the Community Projects Chair via contact form.

 Rainier Beach Urban Farm & Wetlands